The scientific name for gum arabic is Acacia senegal.

 Gum arabic contains a high percentage of fiber, carbohydrates, protein and calcium.

 Gum arabic is characterized by many benefits:

 - It reduces the absorption of sugar in the body.

 - Very useful for children thanks to its high calcium content.

 - Gum arabic also has cosmetic benefits: it fights wrinkles, pimples, freckles and helps treat hair loss.

 In addition to the benefits already mentioned, gum arabic plays an important role in weight loss:

-Scientific studies have shown that the treatment of gum arabic is very safe and does not cause any damage.
+scientific studies have shown that the use of gum arabic is safe and does not cause any harm to health..

 Bliss DZ, Savik K, Jung HJ, Whitebird R, Lowry A, Sheng X. Dietary fiber supplementation for fecal incontinence: a randomized clinical trial.
 Res Nurs Health.
 2014 Oct;37(5):367-78.

 Min YW, Park SU, Jang YS, et al. Effect of composite yogurt enriched with acacia fiber and Bifidobacterium lactis.
 World J Gastroenterol.
 2012 Sep 7;18(33):4563-9.